taus845/taus845.github.io/content/home/experience.md

   * Guide: [Dr. S. M Sunoj](http://stats.cusat.ac.in/sunoj.html),  Professor, Department of Statistics, CUSAT
-  * Areas: Reliability modelling and Distribution theory
+  * Areas: Reliability Modelling and Distribution Theory
   * Title of the Thesis: Bivariate and Conditional Partial Moments:
 Some Properties and Applications